 - Develop link based models rather than path based models which we believe can help us solve much larger problems.
 Using tools of robust optimisation we believe this is possible.

 - Develop estimation methods for the uncertainty sets in choice problems.

 A Dynamical Systems Approach to Algorithmic Game Theory (MOE Tier2 Award)

-The main solution concept of game theory is the notion of Nash equilibrium, which corresponds to behavioral outcomes where no agent can unilaterally deviate and strictly improve his utility.
-Algorithmic game theory applies tools from computer science to compute such behavioral outcomes in large decentralized settings which are inspired by Internet applications.
+The main solution concept of game theory is the notion of Nash equilibrium, which corresponds to behavioural outcomes where no agent can unilaterally deviate and strictly improve his utility.
+Algorithmic game theory applies tools from computer science to compute such behavioural outcomes in large decentralised settings which are inspired by Internet applications.
 Despite the prominence of this approach, which has already established itself as an independent scientific field, its main working hypothesis that (Nash) equilibration is the “natural” system state, has fallen under increasing scrutiny lately due to recent negative computational complexity results.
-In this research agenda, we move away from this assumption and instead aim to develop a general, dynamic, computational “non-equilibrium” theory to studying such decentralized systems.
+In this research agenda, we move away from this assumption and instead aim to develop a general, dynamic, computational “non-equilibrium” theory to studying such decentralised systems.